pmoschos/python_cf5/chapter07/README.md

 #### `tests.py` ✅
 - Unit tests for the `Point` class to ensure its correctness.
   - **Explanation**: This script uses the `unittest` framework to define a test suite for the `Point` class.
 It includes tests for all major functionalities like addition, subtraction, multiplication, and comparison operations.
 These tests help ensure that the `Point` class behaves as expected.

+#### `main.py` 🧪
+Runs all unit tests.
+- **Explanation**: This script defines a `main` function that loads and runs all the unit tests defined in `tests.py` using the `unittest` framework.
+It provides a convenient way to execute the test suite and ensure that all the functionalities are working as expected.

 ### Educational Value 🎓